himanshug396/portfolio/README.md

 ---

-This is not a portfolio.
+This is not just a portfolio.
 It’s a **conversation tailored to your curiosity**.

 *What will you ask?*